Best Travel Wallets 2026: 5 Picks for Every Budget

 A travel wallet replaces your everyday wallet during trips.
 It holds a passport, boarding passes, multiple currencies, credit cards, and sometimes a pen for customs forms, all in one organized package that you can pull out at checkpoints without digging through pockets.
 The best ones add RFID blocking to prevent wireless skimming of your passport chip and credit cards, though the practical risk of that happening is low.

-The category ranges from $15 nylon zipper pouches to $150 leather organizers, and the right choice depends on how much you carry during transit.
+The category ranges from budget nylon zipper pouches to premium leather organizers, and the right choice depends on how much you carry during transit.
 If you travel with just a passport and one credit card, you don’t need a travel wallet.
 You need a passport holder.
 Travel wallets earn their place when you’re juggling multiple cards, foreign currency, boarding passes, hotel confirmations, and a passport simultaneously.

 What to Look for in a Travel Wallet

 RFID blocking.
 Most travel wallets now include RFID-blocking material as a default feature.
-The actual risk of someone wirelessly skimming your passport or credit card in public is extremely low, but the shielding adds less than $2 to manufacturing cost.
+The actual risk of someone wirelessly skimming your passport or credit card in public is extremely low, but the shielding adds almost nothing to manufacturing cost.
 Don’t pay a premium for it, but don’t buy a wallet without it either.
 For more on the actual security tradeoffs, our guide to anti-theft travel gear covers the topic in depth.

 Size and pocket compatibility.
 Travel wallets fall into two categories: slim bifolds that fit in a front pants pocket, and zip-around organizers that go in a jacket pocket, sling, or bag.
 The zip-around style holds more (passport + cards + cash + boarding pass + pen) but you can’t pocket it.
 The slim style trades capacity for portability.
 Decide which matters more before you shop.